azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 ## Do Not Hardcode Environment Name Constants

 Never hardcode environment names (e.g., `dev`, `test`, `prod`) anywhere in the code except in `lib/config.ts`.
-Each environment must be defined as a separate constant and added to the `ENVIRONMENTS` array.
-To reference an environment, import and use the constant (e.g., `import { PROD } from './config'`), and always refer to the constant, not a string literal.
+Each environment must be defined inside the `ENVIRONMENTS` object.
+To reference an environment, import and use the property (e.g., `import { ENVIRONMENTS } from './config'` then `ENVIRONMENTS.PROD`), and always refer to the object properties, not string literals.

 ## Naming Convention Rule – Dynamic Component Names